barbaalba/Parametric-Channel-Estimation-with-Short-Pilots-in-RIS-Assisted-Near-and-Far-Field-Communications/README.md

 # NearField_RIS

 # Tutorial Functions
-- antennacorr.m: It is to understand how two distance on the same angle point lose their correlation.
 - BeamWidth.m: It plots a figure where we understand that moving toward edges the beam gets wider and stretched in near field region.
 - EigenDecompositionNearField.m: It plots the Eigenvalues in order.
 - phaseOverAntennas.m: It demonstrate how near field project phase over the array surface compared to far field.